Using Key Performance Indicators to Track Asset Criticality

 - Scheduling preventive maintenance (PM) tasks can ensure that assets are managed for optimal performance, including re-assigning and re-scheduling critical asset activities.

-- Failure modes and MTBF rates allow you to plan for timely asset replacements before they fail or ensure adequate inventory is on hand to minimize downtime.
+- Monitoring failure modes and MTBF rates allow you to plan for timely asset replacements before they fail or to ensure adequate inventory is on hand to minimize downtime.

-- Tracking spare parts inventory through your CMMS can prevent repair backlogs or costly production delays.
+- Managing materials and tracking spare parts inventory through your CMMS can prevent repair backlogs or costly production delays.

-- Failure analysis, asset reports, and life-cycle costing data are important tools for adopting maintenance “best practices” and a continuous improvement methodology.
+- Adopting a continuous improvement methodology with failure analysis, asset reports, and life-cycle costing data; important tools for maintenance "best practices".

 Setting up and using key performance indicators lets you plan, track, and measure asset activity and performance.
 With an accurate picture of what assets are critical to your organization, you can make sound asset management decisions for both short-term and long-term goals and objectives.
 Adopting a “plan, improve, control” approach is the best way to ensure optimal asset reliability at optimal cost.